Old Joy: Reception

 The film also won awards from the Los Angeles Film Critics Association, the Rotterdam International Film Festival, and the Sarasota Film Festival.
 Neil Kopp won the Producer's Award at the Independent Spirit Awards for his work on Old Joy and Paranoid Park.

-In reviewing The Criterion Collection's Blu-ray release of the film, critic Svet Atanasov of Blu-ray.com was disappointed with Old Joy, stating that though Reichardt is a gifted director, "[the film] is so introverted that it quickly creates the impression that it wishes to be left alone.... instead of bringing the viewer closer to the campers the film essentially gives them more space to figure out how they feel about their friendship and lives."
+Soundtrack

+An EP of Yo La Tengo's soundtrack, featuring session guitarist Smokey Hormel, was released by Mississippi Records in 2025.
+It expands on, and is slightly different, than what is included on the original compilation They Shoot, They Score.